HB 13: Criminalizing the Holding of a Cell Phone While Driving

 Still, the hands-free operation is not legally allowed for viewing or recording a video, or reading a text message or email.

-Criminally punishing the mere holding of a phone is unnecessarily excessive and a significant over-criminalization of an activity that is not inherently dangerous.
+Criminally punishing the mere holding of a phone is unnecessarily excessive and a significant over-criminalization of an activity that only accounts for the cause of just over 1 percent of highway fatalities.